When Can I Expect My Compensation?

 Is My Compensation Taxable?

-The amount recovered in compensation will depend on your individual circumstances and other factors.
-As you’re waiting for your compensation, you may have questions about whether the money will be taxed by the IRS.
+The amount recovered in compensation will depend on your circumstances and other factors.
+While waiting for your compensation, you may question whether the IRS will tax the money.

-It is important to know that, provided the compensation you receive is for a physical injury, the U.S. tax code excludes settlements and awards from taxation.
+It is essential to know that the U.S. tax code excludes settlements and awards from taxation because you receive compensation for a physical injury.
 The definition of a physical injury includes injuries and even illnesses that are caused by another person’s negligence.
 Other losses that your compensation may cover that should be tax-exempt include lost wages, pain and suffering, and emotional distress.

 The IRS will pursue taxes from the compensation you receive from an award of punitive damages.
 This is compensation the court awards to the plaintiff as punishment for the negligence that caused the accident.
 Punitive damages are rare and are only awarded by the court.
 Punitive damages are always taxable.

 If your trust account accumulates interest on the judgment, the interest is taxable.
-Additionally, if compensation is awarded only for emotional damage, it is taxable.
-In other words, if your personal injury suit was for emotional distress or employment discrimination, without physical injury, the compensation may be taxed.
+Additionally, it is taxable if compensation is awarded only for emotional damage.
+In other words, the compensation may be taxed if your personal injury suit was for emotional distress or employment discrimination without physical injury.

 Abel Law Firm Is Ready to Help You

 When you work with the legal team at Abel Law Firm, we walk you through every step of a personal injury claim or case.
-We make sure you are kept up to date with what is happening with your case and we involve you in all the decision-making.
+We make sure you are kept up to date with what is happening with your case, and we involve you in all the decision-making.
+You won’t have to wonder when I can expect my compensation.
+We’ll keep you updated every step of the way.

 Our attorneys are accomplished negotiators and tenacious litigators.
-This is evidenced by our results.
-Before hiring a personal injury attorney, it is important to meet with them, learn the process they use, and understand the care that your case will be given.
+Our results evidence this.
+Before hiring a personal injury attorney, meet with them, learn their process, and make sure they understand your case.

 Voted Oklahoma's Best Personal Injury Law Firm